synapsechain/ProjectManagement/README.md

 - to create a db and populate it with test data specify connection string in DesignTimeProjectManagementContext.cs and in Package Manager Console run: `Update-Database -Context DesignTimeProjectManagementContext`
 ## Areas of improvement
+- implement advanced validation with fluent validation package and cover all validation scenarios
+- add more integration & unit tests to cover more scenarios
+- split integration & unit tests into different projects
 - add mediatr + cqrs
 - add logging
-- add unit tests
-- add integration tests
+- use EFCore.BulkExtensions package to optimize performance